renaism/wg-config/README.md

 wg pubkey < client.key > client.pub
 ```

-`host.key` and 'host.pub' will contain the private key and public key for the host respectively.
+The file `host.key` and `host.pub` will contain the private key and public key for the host respectively.
 Where `client.key` and `client.pub` will contain the private key and public key for the client respectively.
 Write down the keys from each file somewhere else like notepad.
 These keys will be used inside the WireGuard configuration file for the host and the client.

 ## Create Configuration File (host and client)